Guðmundur Felix Grétarsson

 Guðmundur Felix Grétarsson (born 1972) is a former electrician from Iceland who lost both arms while working on the job.
-At the age of 48, Guðnundur Felix received world's first double-arm and shoulder transplant from doctors in France.
-The transplant was deemed successful.
+At the age of 48, Guðmundur Felix received the world's first double-arm and shoulder transplant in a procedure led by Professor Jean-Michel Bubernard at the Edouard Herriot Hospital in Lyon, France.
+The transplant was deemed successful and Guðmundur Felix gained mobility in the transplanted limbs.

 In April 2024, he announced his candidacy for the 2024 Icelandic presidential election.

 Injury

 On January 12, 1998, Guðmundur Felix was working as an electrician in Reykjavík, Iceland.
 He was working on a set of powerlines when he grabbed one of the wires.
-11,000 volts and 100 amps jumped through his arms, burning them.
+11,000 volts and 100 amperes jumped through his arms, burning them.
 He fell, breaking his back and neck.
 After being taken to the hospital, doctors deemed his arms too damaged to be saved.
 He underwent amputation on both arms followed by multiple surgeries over the next eleven months.
 In total, Guðmundur Felix underwent 54 surgeries in the first year.